General Information

 If you decide to use a work before receiving a licence from the Board, you may be liable for unauthorized use.
 If you are limited in resources and time, you may want to consider using another work for which the copyright owner is known and locatable and from which you can obtain permission directly.

-If the Board issues at licence for your application, it will specify the following:
+A licence issued by the Board will specify the following:

-• The authorized uses (for example, the number of copies permitted, to whom they may be distributed and for what purpose);
+- The authorized uses (for example, the number of copies permitted, to whom they may be distributed and for what purpose(s));